Dorian8013/algo/docs/troubleshooting.md

 ```ssh
 sudo rm -rf /etc/wireguard/*.lock
 ```
-Then immediately re-run `./algo`.
+Then immediately re-run `./ralgo`.

 ### Ubuntu Error: "unable to write 'random state'" when generating CA password

-When running Algo, you received an error like this:
+When running rAlgo, you received an error like this:

 ```
 TASK [common : Generate password for the CA key] ***********************************************************************************************************************************************************